Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-(i). $c_L=c_T=c$, $\tau_R^L=\tau_R^T=\tau_R$ (complete degeneration of the parameters of the L and T subsystems): The system (\ref{invariance3}) results in two decoupled equations:
+(i) $c_L=c_T=c$, $\tau_R^L=\tau_R^T=\tau_R$ (complete degeneration of the parameters of the L and T subsystems): The system (\ref{invariance3}) results in two decoupled equations:

-The equation (\ref{dispersioni1}) coincides with the eq. (\ref{system}) for the isotropic case, and its solution defines the coupling of the extended diffusion to a non-hydrodynamic mode.
-The equation (\ref{dispersioni2}) does not have a solution with the required asymptotic $\overline{Y}_{ k}\to 0$ as $k\to 0$, and is therefore irrelevant to the features of the diffusion mode in this completely degenerated case.
-It describes the two further propagating and damped non-hydrodynamic modes of the Eqs. (\ref{anisotropy}).
+Equation (\ref{dispersioni1}) coincides with (\ref{system}) for the isotropic case, and its solution defines the coupling of the extended diffusion to a non-hydrodynamic mode.
+Equation (\ref{dispersioni2}) does not have a solution with the required asymptotic behavior $\overline{Y}_{ k}\to 0$ as $k\to 0$, and is therefore irrelevant to the features of the diffusion mode in this completely degenerated case.
+It describes the two further propagating and damped non-hydrodynamic modes of the (\ref{anisotropy}).
 The nature of these modes, as well of the mode which couples to the diffusion mode well be seen below.